The Comedy Channel: History

 Comedy Channel personalities include Frank Woodley, who hosts Aussie Gold; Tim Ross and Merrick Watts, who together host The Merrick & Rosso Show; Cameron Knight, who amongst other things for the Comedy Channel hosted Stand Up Australia; and H.G.
 Nelson, who hosts Comedy Slapdown.
 Short & Curly featured the voice of John McManus, before he became better known under his stage name Rove McManus.

 The Comedy Channel transferred from 4:3 to Widescreen 16:9 broadcasting on Thursday 1 April 2010 at 5:30am as part of Foxtel's plan to convert all of its channels to widescreen before the end of 2010.

 On 31 July 2020, it was announced that Comedy would cease broadcasting in September, alongside sister network Fox Hits, show title “thanks for watching Press (i) for info”, on this message “Thank you for watching”, and both channels merged onto the Fox Hits channel space as Fox Comedy.
-Its current-day programming was dispersed across Foxtel's Fox8 and Fox Showcase, as well as ViacomCBS' free-to-air 10 Shake.
+Its current-day programming was dispersed across Foxtel's Fox8 and Showcase, as well as ViacomCBS' free-to-air 10 Shake.